davidmdm/simple-data-loader/README.md

 const bookLoader = dataloader(getBook);

-const bookPromise1 = bookLoader.load('the old man and the sea', 'en', 1951);
+const bookPromise1 = bookLoader('the old man and the sea', 'en', 1951);
-const bookPromise2 = bookLoader.load('the old man and the sea', 'en', 1951);
+const bookPromise2 = bookLoader('the old man and the sea', 'en', 1951);

 bookPromise1 === bookPromise2; // true

 bookLoader.delete('the old man and the sea', 'en', 1951);

-const bookPromise3 = bookLoader.load('the old man and the sea', 'en', 1951);
+const bookPromise3 = bookLoader('the old man and the sea', 'en', 1951);

 bookPromise1 === bookPromise3; // false
 ```